Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Empirical Results

 Column (3) shows the estimate of Equation \eqref{eq:nunn} using FAO-GAEZ version 4.
 We see this specification as naturally taking place in the coming years, with researchers simply substituting version 3 with version 4 while ignoring that there is information to be extracted by combining both versions.
 Comparing Columns (2) and (3), we see that changing the version of the FAO-GAEZ data from 3 to 4 results in very mild changes.

-We can now discuss the results of our partial identification estimator.
+We can now discuss results that account for measurement error.
 The interpretation of these results does not align directly with the results shown so far for two reasons.
 First, in our approach, we normalize the variance of $I^{Post} \cdot \log (1+A_i^{potato})$ such that it equals one (Assumption \ref{AsScale}).
 Second, \cite{nunn2011} uses the transformation $\log(1+x)$ which makes it hard to interpret the estimated coefficient as elasticities \citep{Chen2023}.
 For these two reasons, we discuss our results in terms of standard deviations of $I^{Post} \cdot \log (1+A_i^{potato})$.
 To make the comparison easier, Columns (4) and (5) show the result of estimating Equation \eqref{eq:nunn} after normalizing $I^{Post} \cdot \log (1+A_i^{potato})$ for each FAO-GAEZ version.
-In Columns (4) and (5), the interpretation of the results is that an increase of one standard deviation in $I^{Post} \cdot \log (1+A_i^{potato})$ causes an increase of 4.3\% and 3.8\% in population.
+In Columns (4) and (5), the interpretation of the results is that an increase of one standard deviation in $I^{Post} \cdot \log (1+A_i^{potato})$ causes an increase of 12.6\% and 11.4\% in population, respectively.

+Column (6) reports estimates based on the method proposed by \cite{Lubotsky2006}.
+It accounts for classical measurement error by using an optimally weighted convex combination of the normalized proxy variables.
+To implement their least biased approach, \citet[Equation (4)]{Lubotsky2006} estimate $Y_{res} = c_{0} + c_{1} \cdot Z_{1,res} + c_{2} \cdot Z_{2,res} + V$ and uses $\hat{c}_{1} + \hat{c}_{2}$ as their estimator.
+This estimate is close to the estimate that uses only FAO-GAEZ Version 4 as a proxy and suggests that an increase of one standard deviation in $I^{Post} \cdot \log (1+A_i^{potato})$ causes an increase of 11.6\% in population.
+When we follow the recommendation by \citet[p.
+555]{Lubotsky2006} and test the null hypothesis that $c_{1} = 0$ and $c_{2} = 0$, we find a p-value of 0.005, indicating that the effect of potato productivity on population is statistically significant at the 1\%-level.